HLT33115

 Who This Course Is For

-• Individuals employed in or seeking hospital support and patient care assistant roles
+• Individuals working in or seeking hospital support, administration, or patient care roles

-• Those who enjoy practical, team-based work in fast-paced healthcare environments
+• Those who enjoy team based work in fast paced healthcare settings

-• Learners seeking a nationally recognised qualification to support ongoing health career development
+• Learners seeking a nationally recognised pathway into health careers

-• People new to the health sector looking for an entry pathway into patient support roles
+• People new to the health sector looking for entry level hospital support and administration roles

 • Communicate with patients, clinicians and health service teams using medical terminology and accurate records